Dr. Thomas Jamieson

 - Public Administration, Assistant Professor

 I am an Assistant Professor in the School of Public Administration at the University of Nebraska at Omaha.
+I received a PhD in Political Science and International Relations from the University of Southern California in 2018.
+Before USC, I completed a BA (Hons) and an MA at Victoria University of Wellington, New Zealand.

 I am interested in teaching a range of courses across the Emergency Management and Disaster Science curriculum at UNO, with a particular emphasis on the politics of disaster preparedness, response, and mitigation.
 I aim to foster learning through facilitating a fun, inclusive environment; through setting high expectations for students; and through providing opportunities for students to develop their skills.